-- connect the device to PC - power on the device
+- connect the device to PC

+- power on the device

-- adjust the port settings if necessary - upload the project to the device cation to device or clicking the icon in the toolbar.
+- adjust the port settings if necessary

+- upload the project to the device

+The project can be uploaded to the device using the menu item Device > Transfer application to device or clicking the icon in the toolbar.
 When the upload is completed, the device can be powered off and disconnected from the PC.